On infinite effectivity of motivic spectra and the vanishing of their motives: On infinite effectivity and other supplements

-(certainly, along with its "compact" analogue) to the study of the conservativity of connecting functors.
-Here we use the notation of (Example 1.3.3 of) \cite{bondegl} for the lower left hand corner of this diagram; cf. also \S1 of \cite{bachcons}.
+of functors; here we use the notation of (Example 1.3.3 of) ibid. for the lower left hand corner of this diagram; cf. also \S1 of \cite{bachcons}.
+Certainly, this conjecture implies its "compact" analogue, and it can be applied to the study of the conservativity of connecting functors.

-This diagram (along with Proposition 2.3.7 of ibid.) also demonstrates that one may replace all $M_{-,\lam}$ in our statements by $M^D_{-,\lam}$.
+This diagram (along with Proposition 2.3.7 of \cite{bondegl}) also implies that one may replace all $M_{-,\lam}$ in our statements by $M^D_{-,\lam}$.